kjzamora/windowsRDPLogger/README.md

 ## Windows Scheduler
 windows_scheduler.bat provides a way to setup and run on start of the machine the RDPLogger schedule task as long as the RDPLogger is placed in "C:\log\scripts\RDPLogger.ps1"
+Assumes this .bat is being run on an Administrator account, otherwise add approperiate credentials.